5amCurfew/runna-task-public/README.md

 data/2024-10-01/take-home-example-activity-5.json loaded successfully at 2024-10-14 18:05:53.693522
 ```

 For the purposes of this task, failures, warnings and errors are logged to the terminal, and ingestion is subsequently skipped.
 This is done for demonstration purposes, but in a production environment, these would be logged in an audit table within the warehouse, and a separate alerting system would be used to notify the team of any issues (for example, a Slack channel).
-With more time I would have prefered to decouple the `Activity` class from the other data models.

 ### Data Model (Transformation)

 ![ERD](/assets/ERD.png)

-**Note that presentation models are views on top of `raw__<TABLE_TYPE>__<ATOMIC_VALUE>` where the raw table creates a new row for each etl run.
-Please refer to `infra/bigquery__presentation.tf` for the definition of the presentation models.**
+*Note that presentation models are views on top of `raw__<TABLE_TYPE>__<ATOMIC_VALUE>` where the raw table creates a new row for each etl run.
+Please refer to `infra/bigquery__presentation.tf` for the definition of the presentation models.*

 A `@dataclass` for each of the models is created in the `models` directory to validate the expected schema.